Frequently Asked Questions

 You may need a proctor if your instructor requires that you take your exams in a secure testing environment.
-If you live in the Greater Lansing Area you can test at either the LCC Assessment Center, West Campus Student Services, or the Livingston County Center.
-The Livingston County Center requires making an appointment at least 24 hours in advance (517-545-3522).
-Main Campus and West Campus do not require an appointment.
+If you live in the Greater Lansing Area you can test at the Main Campus Course Testing Center, West Campus Student Services, or the Livingston County Center.
+There are no appointments necessary as all centers offer testing on a walk-in basis.

-If you live outside the Greater Lansing Area (45 miles from downtown Lansing) and would like to test off campus, then you will need to locate a proctor to administer your exam(s).
+If you live outside the Greater Lansing Area and would like to test off campus, then you will need to locate a proctor to administer your exam(s).

 To set up a proctor, contact someone at your local educational institution.
 If someone is willing to proctor your exam, get his or her name, phone number and email address.
 Make sure to ask if the proctor charges a fee for services.
 Fees are the responsibility of the student.

-Once you have the proctor's information please enter the information on the Proctor Request Form or contact the Online Testing Support Office in the Assessment Center at (517) 267-5503 and provide us with the information.
+Once you have the proctor's information please enter the information on the Proctor Request Form or contact the Testing Support Office at (517) 267-5503 and provide us with the information.
 We will confirm everything with your proctor choice.